sgarcia0206/comp122-f23/setup.md

          1. Choose Open from the shortcut menu
          1. Hereafter, you can Double-click the Mars4_5.jar icon to open the application.

+  1. Create a short-cut on your Desktop for Comp122 for easy access
+     - Open File Explorer or Finder
+     - Navigate to `classess` folder
+     - Copy the comp122 folder
+     - Paste the path to the Desktop # to make a shortcut

   1. Validate CLI tools for COMP122.<br/>
      First open a new terminal and execute the following commands: